stevenrim/threathuntrepo/README.md

-# Steven's Threat Hunt Repository
+# Steven's Threat Hunt & IR Repository
 Welcome to my threat hunt creation repository.
 Here I document the creation of threat hunt scenarios and associated threat hunt reports.
 I'll also have a section for other threat hunting projects or CTFs I complete.
 Click the links below to enjoy.
 Thank you for visiting!

 ## ⚠ Disclaimer